 Talk to the deck hands.
 To cart your gear to the campsite, ask the deck hands if you can rent a wagon.
 You can also purchase firewood from them, which you’ll want to do unless you are bringing it with you.

 Pack in 18 gallon utility bins.
-We packed all our food that didn’t need to be in the cooler in a 18 gallon plastic utility bin from Target.
-The bin fit perfectly in the raise food storage, so all I had to do was pull it out for meals and push it back in afterwards to keep everything away from the critters.
+We packed all our food that didn’t need to be in the cooler in a 18 gallon plastic utility bin.
+The bin fit perfectly in the raised food storage, so all I had to do was pull it out for meals and push it back in afterwards to keep everything away from the critters.

 Preparing for a Cumberland Island Camping Trip